-Although the age between 18 and 60 years is preferable for a surgical treatment, studies show that patients under 18 and above 60 years, after being properly analyzed, may be candidates for surgery.
-Therefore, age alone is not an objection to surgery.
+Although the age range between 18 and 60 years old does not pose any objection to surgical treatment, studies reveal that patients under 18 and over 60 years old, after being properly analysed, may be candidates for surgery.
+Therefore, age alone is not an objection to its achievement.

-After surgery, a close follow-up and a multidisciplinary approach are necessary for the success of such a program.
-The knowledge by the family physicians of the program, the understanding of what bariatric surgery means, how it is performed and what is expected of it is fundamental for these programs to be successful, as they will always be the first to assist the patient and say or give them what they need.
+After surgery, close follow-up and a multidisciplinary approach are necessary for the success of a program of this magnitude.
+The knowledge of the program’s family doctors, their understanding of what bariatric surgery means, how it is performed and what is expected of it is fundamental for these programs to be successful, as they will always be the first to see this patient and tell them what they need.

 Living Clinic’s bariatric surgery team is led by surgeon Dr. Luís Sá Vinhas.

 Make an appointment to clarify all your doubts.